alexbrault/Pathfinder2EOversights/Core/Bestiary.md

 # Bestiary

 * `p.11`: The pleroma's Sphere of Oblivion can be used as a ranged attack, but has no range listed.
+* `p.39`: The Giant Bat's fangs attack deals slashing damage.
+It should be piercing.
+* `p.39`: The Giant Bat's wing attack deals piercing damage.
+It should be bludgeoning.
 * `p.94`: The Dezullon's Constrict doesn't list a DC.
 * `p.112`: The Ancient Red Dragon should be Gargantuan like the other Ancient dragons.
   ([Confirmed by James Jacobs](https://paizo.com/products/btq01zp4/discuss&page=5?Pathfinder-Bestiary#241))